nathaneltitane/dextop/README.md

 The 'environemnt' option lets you specify the DE you would like to set up.

-It currently defaults to XFCE4 for the base setup or when no argument is passed (work in progress: more selections to come).
+It currently defaults to XFCE for the base setup or when no argument is passed (work in progress: more selections to come).

 ### Process summary: